KMaybe01/guifier-angular/README.md

 Install the recommended extensions when prompted:

 - Angular Language Service
-- ESLint
-- Prettier
+- Biome
 - Tailwind CSS IntelliSense
 - Angular Essentials

 Settings are pre-configured for:
 - Format on save
-- ESLint auto-fix on save
+- Biome format on save
 - Organize imports on save

 ## License